-We currently care for a group of six crowned lemurs; Tiako (a female, aptly named after the Malagasy word ‘to love’) and a male called Loko, as well as their offspring: Sambatra who was born in 2015, the twins Teboka and Aloka who were born in 2016, and the new baby born in May 2017.
+We currently care for a group of four crowned lemurs; Tiako (a female, aptly named after the Malagasy word ‘to love’) and a male called Loko, as well as their offspring: twins Maditra and Sonny who were born in 2018.

 Crowned lemurs are endangered primates (mammals) from Madagascar.
 Chestnut-brown in colour, the crowned lemur gets its name from the distinct ‘crown’ fur pattern on the top of its head which is a clearly defined orange-brown shade.